Skip to main content

 The visibility toggle button in the scheduler affects the scope of the drag-select feature: when the toggle button is activated, only the highlighted appointments will be considered.
 When it is deactivated, all appointments on the planning board are in scope of the dragged area.

-The two arrow icons will shift the planning board's time range with the applied unit.
+Two sets of arrow icons will shift the planning board's time range with the applied unit.

 A unit is a variable thing and is determined by the selected date range, which can be set using either the date picker component or the range option.
 Ultimately it is the range that will determine the unit for shifting to the next period.
 For example, if the date picker indicates a five day range, then the shift arrows will move the visible scheduling range to five days earlier or later.